-HUMANKIND PC Review
+HUMANKIND Review

 Humankind is not a civilization killer but perhaps it doesn’t have to be.
 It has enough complexity and differences to stand on its own.